ga-chicago/wdi5-course-notes/02_front_end/wednesday_homework.md

-# Wednesday Night After Hours, Homework
+# Wednesday Exercises and Homework

-> Tonight's homework will reinforce the array concepts combined with how to access the properties of an object two different ways
+> Today and tonight's exercises and homework will reinforce the array concepts combined with how to access the properties of an object two different ways

+## In-Class Loop & Object Exercise

-## Instructions
+### Instructions

-Tonight your job is to write a program that loops over an array of objects.
+Your job is to write a program that loops over an array of objects.
 Using the example array below, do the following:

 1. Iterate over each item in the array
 2. Filter out all objects where the `Language` property does not equal to `en` (stands for English)